d-m-racine/shell-widgets/README.md

 ## shell-widgets

+Miscellaneous tools for GNU-based systems
 D. Racine 20171229

 ### backup

-Compress and encrypt a local file or directory to a local or network path.
+Compress and encrypt a file or directory to a local or network path.

 ### mirror-slackware